(images: davidzinger.wordpress.com, elsnoozo.blogspot.com, history.com, aceface.com)

 11) Looks can be deceiving

-My wife used to buy bottles of wine because they had pretty labels.
+Girlfriends of mine used to buy bottles of wine because they had pretty labels.
 And a lot of them sucked.
 Don’t judge based on appearances – eventually, it will burn you.

 12) Not everyone ages gracefully